iamashav/shopping-cart/README.md

 ## Shopping Cart

-Full featured E-commerce website built in react and used commercejs for the backend with stripe for payment method.
+###Full featured E-commerce website built in react and used commercejs for the backend with stripe for payment method.
+The website is mobile responsive as well :).

 ## Comes with...